VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_env.md

 You'll probably notice it directly, but if not, you will likely at the very least feel a bit motion sick.

 Now, realize that the vast, vast majority of displays are only 60hz.
 Double that, sure, but I think you could easily see how more would be great.
 This is exactly why most displays sold for gaming advertise being higher refresh rate, often 144hz or more.
 This is where my above commentary on throughput of DisplayPort and reliability at high rates.
-If you look at the [Display Port (Wikipedia)](https://en.wikipedia.org/wiki/DisplayPort#1.4) you can see this problem has been mostly addressed, but that only means so much if cables are shit and monitors that are both high res and high refresh rate cost both arms and a leg.
+If you look at the [Display Port](https://en.wikipedia.org/wiki/DisplayPort#1.4) you can see this problem has been mostly addressed, but that only means so much if cables are shit and monitors that are both high res and high refresh rate cost both arms and a leg.
 Obviously this should get better with time, but it's still a problem.

 Some displays may support Freesync or Gsync <footnote>FreeSync is the open standard made by AMD, and, even most FreeSync monitors will work fine on Nvidia card.
 GSync is Nvidia only and is more expensive to impliment - in part because it uses a full damn FPGA shoved into the back of the monitor - but does offer more features except when it doesn't and it's just rebranded FreeSync with a lil' Nvidia Approved sticker.
 It's complicated and a mess to understand.
 As of the time of writing both Freesync and GSync are supported on Linux, but quite rough around the edges.</footnote>, and both of these technologies require a supported graphics card in the system as well.
 These allow the display and computer to adaptively change the refresh rate so the monitor and computer both send and display frames in sync, which can make even a low refresh rate 'feel' much higher.
 This is a feature typically marketed to gamers and only supported in video games, but this has been changing a tiny bit.
 The big thing to note here is that it's dependent on the frame rate of the application that the user cares about, you could, I guess, sync to your compositor's (the thing that draws multiple windows onto the desktop simultaneously) frame rate, but I don't think there could even be any benefit there.
 So, really, this is mostly applicable to games as there's a few other applications you'd even want to run in full screen where this latency and responsiveness improvement would matter.